igneous-labs/jiminy/README.md

 const MAX_ACCS: usize = 3;

 // Determines the maximum number of accounts that can be used in a CPI,
-// including the program being invoked. const MAX_CPI_ACCS: usize = 3;
+// excluding the program being invoked. const MAX_CPI_ACCS: usize = 2;

 const ONE_SOL_IN_LAMPORTS: u64 = 1_000_000_000;